 However, general guidelines aren’t different from those applied to convection ovens.

 Observe the cooking process and decrease the temperature if you notice that outer parts are baking quickly.

 If your cookies aren’t cooked in the middle, next time raise the temperature or cook for longer.
-If you plan to bake brownies, choose a brownie pan wisely and skip metal ones if you plan to use a mixed setting.
+If you plan to bake brownies, choose the finest product of brownie pans and skip metal ones if you plan to use a mixed setting.

 Use baking sheets and metal cookware only on convection settings.

 If you are following the recipe for a standard oven, and you plan to use a convection microwave oven, lower the temperature by 25 degrees Fahrenheit.